Rhode Island House Republicans

 Picture

-An attorney specializing in commercial litigation and professional malpractice defense, Representative Newberry is a Partner in the law firm of Lewis Brisbois Bisgaard & Smith LLP.
-Admitted to practice in Rhode Island, Massachusetts and Connecticut, as well as on occasion pro hac vice in New Hampshire and Delaware, he has tried numerous cases in multiple states and in a variety of forums.
-He has argued multiple appeals before the Supreme Courts of Rhode Island and Delaware, the Appeals Court of Massachusetts and the First Circuit Court of Appeals.
-He earned his Juris Doctorate, Magna Cum Laude, from Temple University School of Law and his Bachelor of Arts degree at the University of Pennsylvania.
+An attorney specializing in commercial litigation and professional malpractice defense, Rep. Newberry is a Partner in the law firm of Lewis Brisbois Bisgaard & Smith LLP.
+He earned his Juris Doctorate, Magna Cum Laude, from Temple University School of Law, in 1996.
+He received his Bachelor of Arts degree at the University of Pennsylvania in 1993 and earned his high school diploma at Choate Rosemary Hall in 1989.

-A Little League and Soccer Association Coach, and member of Central Congregational Church, Newberry is the former Vice-Chairman of the North Smithfield Republican Town Committee and was the former Chairman of the North Smithfield Juvenile Hearing Board.
+A former Little League and Soccer Association Coach, and member of Central Congregational Church, Rep. Newberry is the former Vice-Chairman of the North Smithfield Republican Town Committee, a former long time member of the North Smithfield Library Board of Trustees and the former Chairman of the North Smithfield Juvenile Hearing Board.

 district map